KangneoungLee/kangneounglee.github.io/_pages/about.md

 ---

 Hello, I'm Kangneoung Lee.
+I am a senior robotics enginner at LG Electronics in Seoul.
 I finishd my Ph.D degree in the Mechanical Engineering Department at Texas A&M University.

 My research interests are